Trent Bridge

 Trent Bridge Cricket Ground is a cricket ground mostly used for Test, One-Day International and county cricket located in West Bridgford, Nottinghamshire, England, just across the River Trent from the city of Nottingham.
 Trent Bridge is also the headquarters of Nottinghamshire County Cricket Club.
 As well as international cricket and Nottinghamshire's home games, the ground has hosted the Finals Day of the Twenty20 Cup twice and will host the final of the One-Day Cup between 2020 and 2024.

 In 2009, the ground was used for the ICC World Twenty20 and hosted the semi-final between South Africa and Pakistan.
-The site takes its name from the nearby main bridge over the Trent and it is also close to Meadow Lane and the City Ground, the football stadiums of Notts County and Nottingham Forest.
+The site takes its name from the nearby main bridge over the Trent and it is also close to Meadow Lane and the City Ground, the football stadiums of Notts County and Nottingham Forest respectively.

 History

 Trent Bridge was first used as a cricket ground in the 1830s.
 The first recorded cricket match was held on an area of ground behind the Trent Bridge Inn in 1838.
 Trent Bridge hosted its first Test match in 1899, with England playing against Australia.

-The ground was first opened in 1841 by William Clarke, husband of the proprietress of the Trent Bridge Inn and himself Captain of the All England Cricket Team.
-He was commemorated in 1990 by the opening of the new William Clarke Stand which incorporates the Rushcliffe Suite.
-The West Park Sports Ground in West Bridgford was the private ground of Sir Julien Cahn, a furniture millionaire, who often played host to touring national sides.
+The ground was first opened in 1841 by William Clarke, husband of the proprietress of the Trent Bridge Inn and himself captain of William Clarke's All-England Eleven.
+He was commemorated in 1990 by the opening of the new William Clarke Stand, which incorporates the Rushcliffe Suite.

-In 1950, an electronically-operated scoreboard was installed at this venue, then the world's largest at any cricket stadium.
+In 1950, an electronically operated scoreboard was installed at this venue, then the world's largest at any cricket stadium.